gentletom/IShoeReadMe/README.md

-# NameofApplication:I-Shoe
+# I-Shoe

 I-Shoe is a social marketplace designed for sneakerheads to step up their shoe game.
-Users can rent other's high end footwear for a period of time at a discount.
+Users can rent other's high end footwear for a period of time at a cost typically lower than buying retail.

-Project 2 -- Georgia Tech Coding Bootcamp
+## Project 2 -- Georgia Tech Coding Bootcamp

-Spring of 2018
+### Spring of 2018

-Project Requirements:
+## Project Requirements:

 - Use a Node and Express Web Server;